Commonly Used Brand Name(s)Pylera

 Therapeutic ClassificationsAntiulcer, Helicobacter Pylori

-Bismuth subcitrate, metronidazole, and tetracycline are combined in a single capsule that is used together with omeprazole to treat a stomach infection caused by the H. pylori bacteria.
+Bismuth subcitrate, metronidazole, and tetracycline combination is used together with omeprazole to treat a stomach infection caused by the H. pylori bacteria and duodenal ulcer.
 This bacteria can cause stomach ulcers if it is not treated.
-This medicine should not be used for any other infection .
+This medicine should not be used for any other infection.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.